|

 TheBeginnings

-Page history last edited by David Lindsay 1 year, 10 months ago
+Page history last edited by David Lindsay 2 years, 6 months ago

 [The first stirrings of a film society movement in New Zealand occurred in the 1930s.
 First in Auckland, though it does not appear to have screened any films, concentrating instead in providing a series of articles to an Auckland newspaper.
 By 1933 film societies were formed in Wellington, Christchurch and Dunedin, which all, individually, imported films to screen to its members.
 Supply of film was one problem.
 Censorship another.
 Wellington closed in 1936, and as the Second World War approached the others ceased as well.]